by Azrael Tseng

 “I won’t let you go,” she cried out loud.
 Having been touched, she could never be the same again.
 Southwards she chased and never looked back.

 P.S.
-Desire Minter’s name did not appear in the 1623 Division of Land at Plymouth and is assumed to have sailed back to England.
+A passenger on the Mayflower, Desire Minter’s name did not appear in the 1623 Division of Land at Plymouth and is assumed to have sailed back to England.
 However no records have ever been found of her there.
 She simply disappeared.

-Please check out the other excellent winners of "Spiritual Fiction Writing Contest" :
+Please check out the other excellent winners of "Spiritual Fiction Writing Contest-CLOSED" :

 Also check out all the magnificent entries that placed in "Supernatural Writing Contest "